alibaba/innodb-java-reader/README.md

 ### 5.1 Setting table definition

-Schema must be provided before accessing the table.
-There are two ways to specify a table schema.
+There are two ways to specify a table definition, or `TableDef` within the library.

 #### Using SQL